 Kirkland Signature Blended Scotch Whisky

 This one was not a hit with my taste testers.
 Some of the comments were that it’s very harsh, very astringent and tasted like medicine.
 The winner for the most entertaining comment was that it “tastes like hairspray”!
-This whisky is only aged for three years, so I guess it’s too surprising that it wasn’t as good as the ones that were aged for much longer.
+This whisky is only aged for three years, so I guess it’s not too surprising that it wasn’t as good as the ones that were aged for much longer.

 The whisky is distilled in Scotland and matured in American oak casks.
 If you do buy this Scotch, I recommend using it in mixed drinks rather than sipping it by itself, but I don’t know why anyone would buy it in the first place given the other better options that are available.